lmshasta/Gesneriaceae-Diversification/README.md

 # Gesneriaceae Diversification
 ==========

-Roalson E.H., Roberts W.R.
+Roalson EH, Roberts WR.
 2016.
-Distinct Processes Drive Diversification in Different Clades of Gesneriaceae.
-Systematic Biology.
-65(4):662-684.
+Distinct Processes Drive Diversification in Different Clades of Gesneriaceae. *Systematic Biology* 65(4): 662-684.

 Scripts written in R and Python for analyses performed in the study.
 Written by W.R.
 Roberts.
 ----------